Call For Bids

 For many years the city’s fire department provided services to Casco, Geneva and South Haven townships through contracts.
 In 1957 Casco township decided to have their own fire department.

 In 1982 the department was also operating the community’s ambulance service, including the townships.
 Faced with economic uncertainties and long-term viability for the ambulance service, a committee was appointed in 1992 consisting of representatives from the governmental units.
-The committee made a milestone decision in 1994 to conduct a study on the feasibility of creating a joint fire and ambulance serve.
+The committee made a milestone decision in 1994 to conduct a study on the feasibility of creating a joint fire and ambulance service.

 The outcome was a recommendation to create a joint fire and ambulance service authority.
 On Jan.
 1, 1996 the South Haven Area Emergency Services (SHAES) authority, consisting of the City of South Haven and the townships of Casco, Geneva and Geneva, was launched.